codename0og/hifi_testing_new/fork.md

 ( same as Mangio's softness.
 It can be seen as a plus or minus, depending on a user and use-case. )

 Cons:
-- It is not as accurate / doesn't capture as much of details compared to mangio with hop.
-- It can make breathing and such "noise" type of sounds, harsh - perhaps shallow or glitchy / funky.
+- It can make breathing and such "noise" type of sounds, harsher - but it ain't a rule!.
 - Sometimes ( not always! ) rmvpe-trained models have a metalic overlay-tone to it and using rmvpe on such models, further enhances the effect.

-**Generally speaking, think of RMVPE as a method for dirty / difficult to handle / noise / instru-residues-contaminated audios, or if you care about speed and not accuracy / details as much ( tho it is not hell - heaven difference.
-For untrained ears? perhaps you won't notice )**
+- I'd say, it's not as " soft " as crepe-based methods but you know.
+It's a matter of use-case.
+Sometimes you want that, sometimes not.
+- You can't adjust the hop length whatsoever.
+RMVPE has it set to 160 or so ~

 -------------------------------------------------------------------------------------------------------------------------